PaddlePaddle/models/PaddleSpeech/DeepVoice3/README.md

 ### Install paddlepaddle

-For faster training speed and better support, it is recommended that you install the lasted develop version of paddlepaddle.
-You can either download the lasted dev wheel or build paddle from source.
+This implementation requires paddlepaddle 1.6.
+You can either download the compiled package or build paddle from source.

-1. Download lasted wheel.
-See [**Multi-version whl package list - dev**](https://www.paddlepaddle.org.cn/documentation/docs/en/beginners_guide/install/Tables_en.html#multi-version-whl-package-list-dev) for more details.
+1. Install the compiled package, via pip, conda or docker.
+See [**Installation Mannuals**](https://www.paddlepaddle.org.cn/documentation/docs/en/beginners_guide/install/index_en.html) for more details.

 2. Build paddlepaddle from source.
-See [**Compile From Source Code**](https://www.paddlepaddle.org.cn/documentation/docs/en/1.5/beginners_guide/install/compile/fromsource_en.html) for more details.
+See [**Compile From Source Code**](https://www.paddlepaddle.org.cn/documentation/docs/en/beginners_guide/install/compile/fromsource_en.html) for more details.
 Note that if you want to enable data parallel training for multiple GPUs, you should set `-DWITH_DISTRIBUTE=ON` with cmake.

 ### Other Requirements